 - Volunteer opportunities

 Internships are opportunities for students to combine academic training with employment in fields related to their course of study.
-Students who are interested in gaining this type of “real life” experience should meet with a Career Advisor.
+Students who are interested in gaining this type of “real life” experience should meet with a Career Coach.
 To qualify, students must maintain a minimum 3.0 grade point average, have proof of medical insurance, and be in the second, third, or fourth year of a FIDM undergraduate degree.
 Students enrolled in Professional Designation, Bachelor’s, and Master’s degree programs are eligible to apply for internships after their first quarter.
 Internships must be secured and paperwork completed prior to the end of the quarter preceding the internship’s start date (e.g., by the end of Winter quarter for an internship starting in Spring.)
 To receive academic credit, students must confirm their plans with their department prior to applying and will be asked to complete specific coursework.
 International students may be eligible to complete internships, subject to federal/state regulations, if they qualify for FIDM’s Curriculum Practical Training (CPT) program.

-Career Center staff constantly works to build and maintain relationships with employers to find quality industry jobs and internship leads within all the FIDM majors.
-Through on-campus recruitment, site visits, and job/internship postings, the Career Center stays in tune with the latest industry career trends.
-Jobs opportunities are posted daily in the Career Center employer database.
-Students and Alumni have full access to job leads, internship leads, resume builder, and employer company history through Career Network, which is accessible from the FIDM Portal.
+s to build and maintain relationships with employers to find quality industry jobs and internship leads within all the FIDM majors.
+Through on-campus recruitment, site visits, internships, job opportunities, and special projects, the Career Center stays in tune with the latest career trends.
+Job opportunities are posted daily inon the Career Network.
+Students and Alumni have full access to job leads, internship leads, resume builder, and employer company history through Career Network.

 The Housing Department is committed to assisting students with finding the residential plan that best suits their needs.
 FIDM does not own or operate any dormitory or apartment facilities.
 The FIDM Housing Department offers third-party apartment rentals through FIDM (FIDM Student Housing) as well as independent housing referrals.
-FIDM Student Housing consists of privately owned and operated apartment complexes with locations in Los Angeles, Orange County, and San Diego.
-Numerous units in these apartment buildings have been reserved for FIDM Students only.
-This popular option creates an exciting community of FIDM Students in each location with FIDM Housing Staff on-site or easily accessible.
+This popular option creates an exciting community of FIDM Students with FIDM Housing Staff on-site or easily accessible.
 Space is assigned on a first-come, first-served basis.
 All apartments are two bedroom/two bathroom units.
-FIDM LA Housing options are within walking distance of the campus.
-The current quarterly cost for FIDM Housing consists of a one-time, non-refundable, initial placement fee of $350 along with one quarter of rent ($3,600* for a shared bedroom or $7,200* for a private bedroom) *Subject to change annually.
+FIDM Housing options are within walking distance of the campus.
+The current quarterly cost for FIDM Housing consists of a one-time, non-refundable, initial placement fee of $350 along with one quarter of rent ($4,000* for a shared bedroom or $8,000* for a private bedroom). *Subject to change annually.

 Independent Housing listings are available through the FIDM website and provide current students with apartment options.
 For accepted students, roommate and apartment listings are available via the FIDM Portal.
 All students are responsible for contacting apartment complexes and potential roommates directly, as FIDM Housing does not verify any listing.
-Independent referrals come from current FIDM Students, FIDM Alumni, and students from other local colleges, and local residents that live in the area.
+Independent referrals come from current FIDM Students, FIDM Alumni, students from other local colleges, and local residents that live in the area.
 Referral housing location distances range from less than a mile to a 17-mile radius of the campus.
-Prices vary from $600 to $1,200 monthly to share a room, and $850 to $1,500 to rent a private room.
+Prices vary from $800 to $1,300 monthly to share a room, and $1,500 to $2,200 to rent a private room.
 Please visit the properties website for the most up-to-date rates.
 The properties that are used by FIDM Student Housing are also available to students independently; however, the leasing packages and rates may vary.

-The IDEA Center at all campuses provides students with assistance in the areas of writing, math, reading comprehension, study, research, time management, Photoshop, Illustrator, sketching, and more.
+The IDEA Center provides students with assistance in the areas of writing, math, reading comprehension, study and research skills, time management, speech presentation, Photoshop, Illustrator, sketching, and more.

 The Registrar’s Office manages student records, produces strategic reports, and supports the college’s mission by facilitating students timely program completion.
-The Registrar’s Office (LA, SF) and Education Department (OC, SD) provide the following services:
+The Registrar’s Office provides the following services: